toxa-dev/frontendmentor.io-05-product-preview-card-component/README.md

 ### What I learned

-I have learned the usefulness of picture HTML element
+I have learned about the usefulness of the <picture> HTML element.

 ## Author